 The Company accounts for the investments in affiliates using either the cost or equity method of accounting depending upon whether the Company has the ability to exercise significant influence over the affiliates.
 As part of this evaluation, the Company considers the participating and protective rights in the affiliates as well as its legal form.
 The Company records the cost method investments at historical cost and subsequently record any dividends received from the net accumulated earnings of the investee as income.
 Dividends received in excess of earnings are considered a return of investment and are recorded as reductions in the cost of the investment.
 The Company uses the equity method of accounting for the investments when the Company has the ability to significantly influence the operations or financial activities of the investee.
-The Company records the equity method investments at historical cost and subsequently adjusts the carrying amount each period for share of the earnings or losses of the investee and other adjustments required by the equity method of accounting.
+The Company records the equity method investments required by the equity method of accounting.
+Dividends received from the equity method investments are recorded as reductions in the cost of such investments are recorded as reductions in the cost of such investments at historical cost and subsequently adjusts the carrying amount each period for share of the earnings or losses of the investee and other adjustments required by the equity method of accounting.
 Dividends received from the equity method investments are recorded as reductions in the cost of such investments.